Writing an Argumentative Essay: How to Convince Your Readers Wittily

 1. Presenting the issue: you holistically state your problem and why it is relevant to address.

-2. Summary of the opposing arguments: you will be stating the significant points and discussing situations when the contradictory positions are correct.
+2. Summary of the opposing arguments: you will state the significant points and discuss situations when the contradictory positions are correct.
 It helps expose your understanding of the conflicting points of view and your open-mindedness.
 With this, the opposing side might give you an ear.

 3. Stating your stance or points: present situations when your arguments might be correct.